 Compensation You May Be Entitled to

 If you or someone you care about got hurt while working aboard a vessel, you may have many questions: Who pays for the medical bills?
 What about the money I won’t make because I can’t work?
-How much compensation can I get through the Jones Act?
+What damages can be recovered in a Jones Act claim?

-Injured seamen may be able to recover compensation for:
+Injured seamen may be able to recover financial compensation for:

-- Lost income from missed work: A serious maritime injury will typically require the injured worker to take some time off work.
+- Loss of income from missed work: A serious maritime injury will typically require the injured worker to take some time off work.
 Injured seamen may be entitled to compensation for the income and employment benefits they missed out on because of the injuries.

-- Medical expenses: Being injured on a vessel will likely result in medical expenses such as emergency room treatment and medications.
+- Medical expenses: Being injured on a vessel will likely result in hefty bills for medical treatment and medications.
 Some seamen may require rehabilitative care or medical equipment such as a wheelchair.
 The medical bills associated with these expenses may be reimbursable.

-- Pain and suffering: You could be compensated for your physical, psychological, and emotional pain and suffering.
+- Pain and suffering: You could be compensated for your physical, psychological, and emotional pain and suffering, and loss of enjoyment of life.
+Our maritime injury attorneys can help you pursue the maximum compensation possible.

 Laborde Earles injury was great for me they took care of me very fast and professional.
 If for any reason I need legal help they will be who I use.